cyberitech/SpicyHackerChickenTendies/README.md

 This recipe is without warranty and may or may not work, nourish, feed, or taste as intended.

-Currently there are no plans to port the codebase to spoken English.
+Currently there are no plans to port the recipe to anything other than C